 4. Apply Salicylic Acid to Your Cystic Pimple

 Next, it’s time to unleash your secret weapon upon your cystic pimple: Salicylic Acid.
 As we mentioned, Salicylic Acid is a powerful, acne-fighting ingredient that is most effective in an Acne Cream.

 Although Salicylic Acid can potentially cause irritation in those with sensitive skin, research has shown that it’s one of the gentler acne-fighting ingredients on the market.
 According to a 2009 study published in the Journal of Cosmetic Dermatology, patients who were intolerant of Benzoyl Peroxide saw a significant improvement in their acne when given a derivative of Salicylic Acid (see claim: “Results LHA formulation and benzoyl peroxide decreased the number of inflammatory lesions from baseline to week 12 by 44% and 47% and noninflammatory lesions by 19% and 23%, respectively.”)

 If you’re using the Tiege Hanley Acne System, apply your Acne Cream once in the morning and once at night after you wash your face.
-Keep in mind that because our Acne Cream contains moisturizer, it’s meant to be spread all over your face—not just the site of the cystic pimple.Try our skin care product finder
+Keep in mind that because our Acne Cream contains moisturizer, it’s meant to be spread all over your face—not just the site of the cystic pimple.Take the skin care quiz

 5. Follow Up with an Oil-Free Moisturizer

 Finishing up with an oil-free moisturizer is the final step to treating your cystic pimple.
 If you struggle to control your oily skin, you may be wondering if this step is truly necessary.